-29 Approximately 240 vehicles were observed on Tuesday, May 10, 2016 between 6 a.m. and 6 p.m.
+26 Approximately 240 vehicles were observed on Tuesday, May 10, 2016 between 6 a.m. and 6 p.m.
 Approximately 25 to 30 cars per hour were observed during peak hours between 10 a.m. and 4 p.m.

 Instituting a parking fee will generate funds to support costs associated with managing South Point.
-It would also allow the place to become self-sufficient so projects can be funded based on revenues from the parking fees.
+It would also allow the place to become self-sufficient so restoration and preservation projects can be funded based on revenues from the parking fees.